ostrost/ostent/README.md

 - RAM, swap usage
 - CPU usage, load average
 - Disk space usage in bytes and inodes
-- Network ins and outs in bytes, packets and errors
+- Network ins and outs in bytes, packets, drops and errors

 The processes top is on-display only.